Skip to main content

 It is far easier and less expensive to implement precautions that minimize the risk of CWD infecting the Delaware deer population than it is to manage the disease after it has been detected.
 There are several things that individual hunters can do to minimize the chance of CWD spreading to our state.

 It is unlawful to import or possess any carcass or parts of a carcass of any member of the family Cervidae (deer, elk or moose) originating from an entire state or Canadian province or portion thereof, as described by the Delaware Division of Fish and Wildlife in which CWD has been found in free-ranging or captive deer.
+Additionally, it shall be unlawful to import any carcass or part of a carcass of any member of the family Cervidae from a captive facility including those where deer and/or elk were released or confined in an enclosed (fenced) facility for the purposes of being hunted.
 Notwithstanding the foregoing, the following parts may be imported into the state:

 • Boned-out meat that is cut and wrapped;